reubenmiller/thin-edge.io/tests/RobotFramework/SETUP.md

     Uncomment the `DOCKER_HOST` variable and replace the `<username>` with your username.
 This is required to inorder for the runner to find docker.

-4. Switch to the new interpreter in VS Code (the one with `venv` in the name)
+4. Switch to the new interpreter in VS Code (the one with `.venv` in the name)

     **Note: VSCode users**